 For Sub-Saharan Africa as a whole, R&D received an estimated 0.4 per cent of GDP, while Northern Africa and Western Asia invested around 0.8 per cent of GDP in R&D. The developing economies of America advanced from 0.5 per cent in 2000 to 0.7 per cent of GDP in 2016.
 The figure of 1.3 per cent, reported by Brazil in 2016, represents an R&D intensity twice as high as any other country in the region.
 According to UNESCO Institute for Statistics (2019), Oceania’s R&D stood at 1.8 per cent of GDP in 2016, dropping from a peak of 2.2 per cent observed between 2008 and 2011.
 In LDCs, an estimated 0.2 per cent of GDP were allocated to R&D.

 Looking at the number of persons directly employed in R&D inper million inhabitants, which is measured by SDG indicator 9.5.2, the top rankings were dominated by European countries, in particular Denmark, Switzerland, Iceland, Sweden, and by Israel and the Republic of Korea.
 These economies reported over 9,000 persons per million employed on R&D. It should be noted that these figures included not only researchers, but also technical and supporting staff.
-According to data available for 90 economies, on average, 37 per cent of the persons employed in R&D were female, but with significant variations among economies.
+According to data available for 90 economies, on average, 37 per cent of the persons employed in R&D were female, but with significant variation among economies.

 With the spread of multinational enterprises and globalized production chains, R&D services are increasingly traded across countries.
 World R&D services exports expanded by an estimated 7.1 per cent annually between 2010 and 2016.
 Hence, when comparing to data from UNCTAD (2019), R&D exports growth clearly outpaced the total services trade, the latter scoring only a 2.6 per cent expansion in the same period.
 In 2016, world exports of R&D services amounted to US$150 billion.
 The top-ten R&D exporters accounted for 75 per cent of R&D exports, led by the United States and followed by Germany and France (see table 3).
 Seven out of ten leading R&D services exporters also belonged to the top-ten R&D services importers, as well as to world leading recipients (exporters) of charges for the use of intellectual property.